Railsmania/scripts/foundation/routing/path_helpers_in_depth_en.md

 <%= link_to 'Edit Ad', [:edit, @magazine, @ad] %>
 This allows you to treat instances of your models as URLs, and is a key advantage to using the resourceful style.

+So, in this lesson we reviewed path_helpers and URL helpers.
+They both allow us to easily generate valid URLs for any of our application's routes, and they have a simple, straight-forward API for creating those URLs that are complicated with object IDs.
+You should definitely use path_helpers and url_helpers in your application to keep your view's and controller logic always in sync with your routing and data models.